itstheguy4873/astra/README.md

 # About

-Astra is a custom bootstrapper for [Roblox](https://roblox.com) designed to provide handy features thart officially available.
+Astra is a custom bootstrapper for [Roblox](https://roblox.com) designed to provide handy features that aren't officially available.
 > [!CAUTION]
 > This repository is the **ONLY** official source for Astra!
 In the near future, there will be an official site.